vai312/M1_Game_Tic_Tac_Toe/1_Requirements/README.md

 ## When:
 1. You can play in any state of mind.
-2. When you are feeling boring.
+2. When you are feeling bored.

 ## Why:
 1. This game is created for a fun.